Nozzles and discs

 • slot and air injection nozzles: these produce medium to large drops with a flat spray pattern.

-The volume of application is linked to working pressure, forward speed and working width.
+Application volume is linked to working pressure, forward speed and working width.

 Operating principle of an air injection nozzle